oxyg3nium/oxyg3nium/.autodoc/docs/markdown/flow/src/main/scala/org/alephium/flow/model/BootstrapInfo.md

    - The `Serde` object is used to provide serialization and deserialization functionality for the `BootstrapInfo` case class.

 3. What is the significance of the GNU Lesser General Public License mentioned in the code?
-   - The GNU Lesser General Public License is the license under which the `alephium` project is distributed, and it allows for the free distribution and modification of the library under certain conditions.
+   - The GNU Lesser General Public License is the license under which the `oxyg3nium` project is distributed, and it allows for the free distribution and modification of the library under certain conditions.